iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/revokeoneaccess.md

 # revokeOneAccess

-This method allows revoking a specific access authorization from a piece of protected data.
-This method is used in conjunction with the [fetchGrantedAccess](fetchgrantedaccess.md) method, which provides a list of all authorizations on the data.
+This method allows revoking a specific access authorization from a `protectedData` entity.
+The input parameter for this method is sourced from the [fetchGrantedAccess](fetchgrantedaccess.md) method, which provides a list of all authorizations on single `protectedData` entity.

 ## Usage

+The `revokeOneAccess` method requires a `grantedAccess` object as an input parameter.
+This object is retrieved from the [`fetchGrantedAccess`](./fetchgrantedaccess.md) method.

 ```javascript
 const revokeAccess = await dataProtector.revokeOneAccess(